Destinations » North America

 perhaps referring to the nearby lake.

-Nicaragua is fairly mountainous and elevated and this
+Nicaragua is a fairly mountainous and elevated country, which has actually encouraged

 The flag of Nicaragua is based on